rohithvarma1997/pramati/trainee/interview_process.md

 - How interest originated in candidate.

 **What was in candidate’s mind while giving interview?**
-- Apart from technical questions asked questions on projects
 - Why questions has been stressed more on Mathematics ?